 The second-generation talent could potentially have won at a younger age had the start of the 2020 Danish F4 season not been delayed by the onset of the global COVID-19 pandemic, although the eventual opening round at Jyllandsringen was in the first bit of single-seater racing to get back underway in Europe.

 The Team FSP driver set the pace in qualifying, but his fastest lap was set under yellow flag conditions and his second-best laptime wasn’t good enough for pole.
 He followed the higher-profile debutant Juju Noda home in race one, picked up a podium in the reversed-grid race two and then won from pole in race three.
-A second win at Padborg Park bolstered a title attack and soon after becoming champion he began testing with Prema, who he now races for in Italian F4.
+A second win at Padborg Park bolstered a title attack and soon after becoming champion he began testing with Prema, who he then raced for in Italian F4.

 Isack Hadjar FRANCE 14 years, 10 months & 25 days